Capati/odin-vk-guide/website/docs/02-drawing-with-compute/05-push-constants-and-new-shaders.md

 we just did, the other is a pretty star-night sky shader.

-The sky shader is too complicated to explain here, but feel free to check the code on `sky.comp.hlsl`.
+The sky shader is too complicated to explain here, but feel free to check the code on `sky.comp`.
 Its taken from shadertoy and adapted slightly to run as a compute shader in here. data1 of the pushconstant will contain sky color x/y/z, and then w can be used to control the amount of stars.

 With 2 shaders, we need to create 2 different `vk.ShaderModule`.